Rush Hour podcast: Zomato pulls Kachra ad after backlash

-In today’s edition, Zomato pulls down advertisement based on a Dalit character from Lagaan after facing backlash on social media, police have arrested 41 persons after protest over social media posts turned violent in Maharashtra’s Kolhapur, and an international coach has corroborated allegations against Wrestling Federation of India chief Brij Bhushan Sharan Singh.
+In today’s edition, Zomato withdraws its advertisement featuring a Dalit character from Lagaan after facing backlash on social media, the Maharashtra police arrest 41 persons in the wake of the violence in Kolhapur, and an international referee corroborates an allegation of sexual harassment against Wrestling Federation of India chief Brij Bhushan Sharan Singh.

 Scripted and hosted by Aena, produced and edited by Avinash Kumar.